Greetings Wargamers and Hobbyists, and welcome to a bit of a tutorial-slash-review of my experiences creating my own cobblestone bases.

 I was inspired to try to make my own base toppers (cobblestone) after seeing what other hobbyists have done for their Frostgrave warbands.
 I loved the aesthetic of having models based for a medieval/fantasy urban environment, as it would suit the game setting and be a nice change from my usual generic scrub ground basing, which I use for all my other gaming miniatures.

-While looking at bases other people had created, I came across a product from Green Stuff World; it was a textured rolling pin, which was engraved with a brick pattern, which because the pattern was irregular and due to the size of the bricks and stones, when laid out horizontally as a base it looked to me like cobblestones.
+While looking at bases other people had created, I came across a product from Green Stuff World.
+It was a textured rolling pin.
+It was engraved with a brick pattern, which because the pattern was irregular, and due to the size of the bricks and stones, when laid out horizontally as a base it looked to me like cobblestones.

 Checking out the images on the Green Stuff World website, though the pattern for the pin is called ‘bricks, it looks pretty clear they are suggesting that it can be used for making bases to represent cobbles as well as walls.

-This looked like the perfect tool to be able to make my own bases, but at around £15 or so for a single rolling pin plus the cost of the modelling putty on top, I decided to do a bit more research into materials costs to see what the ‘cost per base’ would actually work out at before going down this path.
-It would be nice after all to be able to make my own bases whenever I needed them, but rather counter productive if I could buy them ready made for less than it was costing me to make them myself.
+This looked like the perfect tool to be able to make my own bases.
+At around £15 or so for a single rolling pin, plus the cost of the modelling putty on top, I decided to do a bit more research into materials costs to see what the ‘cost per base’ would actually work out at before going down this path.
+It would be nice, after all, to be able to make my own bases whenever I needed them, but rather counter productive if I could buy them ready made for less than it was costing me to make them myself.